buraglio/draft-ghnb-v6ops-rfc3849-update/draft-ghnb-v6ops-rfc3849-update.md

 # Acknowledgments
 {:numbered="false"}
-The authors would like to acknowledge the valuable input from Ed Horley, Tom Coffeen, and Scott Hogg
+The authors would like to acknowledge the valuable input from Xipeng Xiao, Chris Cummings, Russ White, Kevin Myers, Ed Horley, Tom Coffeen, and Scott Hogg